 1. Introduction.
 The Northern Neck is surrounded by two rivers, the Potomac on the north and the Rappahannock on the south, and at the eastern tip by the Chesapeake Bay.
 The Northern Neck is a peninsula.
 No spot on the peninsula is more than ten miles from one of the two rivers.
 In this section, I will try to provide assessments of the Northern Neck natural characteristics and how those characteristics might have influenced Northern Neck development and the lives of the citizens who lived there during the 1600s and 1700s.

 2. Forests.
 When the first European settlers first came upon the Northern Neck, they found a land that was probably greater than 90% covered with thick tree growth.
 Today, tree coverage in the Northern Neck is estimated to be around 55%.
+And currently (2021) tress along routes 3 and 360 are impressively tall.
 During the 1600s and 1700s, trees were one of the Northern Neck greatest natural resource, in addition to the land with an ability to support a strong agriculture economy and the waters that surround the Northern Neck, providing great seafood productivity and water routes to markets.
 What forest clearage the settlers found was done by the Indians, for the Indian needs.
 There was a wide variety of tree types in the forest, with pine, oak, and American chestnut predominating.
 This large forest coverage was likely the cause for early settlers (those in the 1600s) to live mostly along the two major rivers, the Potomac and Rappahannock, and the many smaller rivers that crisscross the peninsula.
 Few 1600s settlers would venture deep into the forests to set up home sites.
 By the later part of the 1700s, significant amounts of the forests had been cleared.

 The forests would become an important economic resource as the trees were of excellent quality for shipbuilding.
 Shipbuilding become an active industry in support of the great amount of tobacco that would be exported to England, and elsewhere, and to serve the transportation needs of the residents, who primarily used the waterways to travel about.
 Trees, as a source of wood, would also be in great demand for making barrels from the wood.
 Barrels would be seen in large numbers throughout communities, as they were necessary for storage, shipping, and other uses (functions taken over today by metals and plastics).
 Trees were the largest export to England until tobacco took over as the 1700s approached.